-We provide reliable information on complex issues through our audits by focusing our resources on topical issues that are significant for society and by utilizing the characteristics of different audit types, the competence of our personnel, and external specialist services in a versatile manner.
+We provide reliable information on complex issues through our audits: we focus our resources on topical issues that are significant for society and utilize different audit types, the competence of our personnel, and external specialist services in a versatile manner.

-We will audit the knowledge base of central government finances and financial management on which the decisions on the social security reform are based by
+We audit the knowledge base of central government finances and the state’s financial management on which the decisions on the social security reform are based by

-assessing the interconnections of benefits and services, their efficiency, and their impacts in relation to each other and the targets set
+assessing the interconnections of benefits and services, their cost-effectiveness, and their impacts in relation to each other and to the targets set

 providing information on systemic interdependencies for the preparation of the social security reform

-assessing, to the extent possible, the effects of social security expenses on the development of general government finances.
+assessing the impacts of social security expenses on the development of general government finances.

-In 2020, we will conduct three audits related to the social and health care system.
-One of the audits will assess whether the data production, metrics and assessment model of social and health care services can give a true picture of the financing needs and sufficiency of the counties’ social and health care services and of the efficiency of the operations.
-In one of the two audits targeted at the oversight of the social and health care system, we will examine whether the administrative branch of the Ministry of Social Affairs and Health has taken consistent actions when planning, steering and overseeing the quality management and self-monitoring in social and health care.
-The other audit will focus in greater detail on the purchase and oversight of private social and health care services.
+In our expert opinions, we will take a stand on the economic aspects of the health and social services reform and produce audit information to support the decision-making related to the reform.
+In 2021, we will complete two audits related to the social welfare and health care system.
+The aim of one of the audits is to assess whether the provision of information on health and social services and the related indicators and assessment model have been planned appropriately.
+The audit also aims to investigate whether they provide a true picture of the need for and sufficiency of funding for health and social services and of the efficiency of the operations.
+In the other audit, we will examine whether the administrative branch of the Ministry of Social Affairs and Health has taken consistent actions when planning, steering, and overseeing the quality management and self-monitoring in health care and social welfare.

 Employment and entrepreneurship